broadinstitute/gatk-sv/README.md

 ## <a name="gather-sample-evidence">GatherSampleEvidence</a>
 *Formerly Module00a*

 Runs raw evidence collection on each sample with the following SV callers: Manta, Wham, and/or MELT.
 Delly can be enabled but is no longer officially supported.
+For guidance on pre-filtering prior to `GatherSampleEvidence`, refer to the [Sample Exclusion](#sample-exclusion) section.

 Note: a list of sample IDs must be provided.
 Refer to the [sample ID requirements](#sampleids) for specifications of allowable sample IDs.
 IDs that do not meet these requirements may cause errors.